-If a parent is found to be unfit in Tennessee, the court will decide how to modify child custody agreements.
+If a parent is found to be unfit in Tennessee, the court will decide how to modify the child custody agreements.
 In the case of adoption, the process will likely not go through.

-In general, if a parent is found to be unfit, the court will:
+Ask any skilled family law lawyer, and they will tell you that if a parent is found to be unfit, the court will:

-- Deny custody and transfer it to the other parent
+Deny custody and transfer it to the other parent

-- Modify or deny visitation rights
+Modify or deny visitation rights

-- Terminate parental rights of one or both parents
+Terminate parental rights of one or both parents

-- If parental rights are terminated for both parties, the child will be placed for adoption.
+If parental rights are terminated for both parties, the child will be placed for adoption.

 When you fear for the well-being and safety of your child, know that this isn’t a process to take lightly.
 The Tennessee family law attorneys of Martin Heller Potempa & Sheppard, PLLC can help.
 We know how to handle disputes related to child custody in Tennessee, with a track record of successful and satisfactory resolution from our clients.